-As a result, the Maricopa County Air Quality Department is enforcing the mandatory "No Burn Day" restriction for Maricopa County from midnight to midnight Thursday.
-This restriction includes individuals and businesses that have burn permits for open burning.
+As a result, the Maricopa County Air Quality Department is enforcing the mandatory "No Burn Day" restriction for Maricopa County from midnight to midnight Friday.
+Businesses conducting dust-generating operations are urged to be vigilant in their dust control measures.

-ADEQ recommends that children and adults with respiratory problems avoid outdoor activities on Thursday and suggests the general public limit outdoor activity throughout the day.
+ADEQ recommends that children and adults with respiratory problems avoid outdoor activities on Sunday and suggests the general public limit outdoor activity throughout the day.